-Applications have evolved significantly in recent years, and they continue to improve.
-Companies can benefit from this by migrating to the latest versions of critical applications and transitioning from outdated legacy applications to modernized software.
+Applications have evolved significantly in recent years, and they continue to evolve and improve.
+Companies can benefit from this by migrating to the latest versions of critical applications and transitioning from outdated legacy applications to modernized platforms.
 Whether purchased off the shelf or custom-built, applications in a high-performing enterprise should meet most, if not all, of the following criteria:

 - Efficient.
 It's essential to understand whether applications live up to their full potential.
-If a certain application takes too long to process routine transactions, for example, or is riddled with errorinducing code, it may quietly sap worker productivity and drag down business performance.
+If a certain application takes too long to process routine transactions, for example, or is riddled with errorinducing code, it may quietly zap worker productivity and drag down business performance.
 An optimized system with standardized processes can eliminate technical debt, increase output and reduce costs. - Agile and scalable.
 The better an application performs, the more users it attracts.
 That's a good thing - until the number of requests outstrips the system's capacity and creates efficiency problems.
 Critical applications must adapt to fluctuating business needs, scale up or down quickly, and accommodate continuous development and deployment of updates. - Predictive.
 Today's strongest applications are rarely caught off guard.
-Artificial intelligence, machine learning and analytics-driven services automatically detect and prevent errors and failures before they occur. - Modern and driven by the customer experience.
-In today's digitally enabled world, users expect real-time interactive transactions in applications that are fast, highly intuitive and simple to use - just like the most popular consumer applications they use every day in their personal lives. - Secure.
+The inclusion of artificial intelligence, machine learning and analytics-driven services automatically detects and prevents errors and failures before they occur. - Modern and driven by the customer experience.
+In today's digitally enabled world, users expect real-time interactive transactions in applications that are fast, operate across a vast range of device types, and are highly intuitive and simple to use - just like the most popular consumer applications they use every day in their personal lives. - Secure.
 It should go without saying that applications must be fortified to protect the sensitive data that travels through them, but that's often not the case.
 Many legacy applications lack the capabilities to guard against today's more sophisticated cyberattacks.
 And new, custom applications built by citizen developers may not take appropriate defensive measures.
 Application management teams must ensure data quality and integrity.